ptwohig/yeah-buoy-sim/ProtocolSpec.md

 ### Raspberry Pi 5

 The Raspberry Pi 5 was selected for it's ease of use, availability of software, hardware add-ons, cost, and versatility.
 It is capable of running Embedded Linux and has low power draw making software development comparatively easy.

+Other features which make the Rapsberry Pi a good choice:
+* **Onboard Sound Card** - It is possible to use the sound card output as a way to generate HF, VHF, and UHF modulated signals using a tool like [Dire Wolf](https://github.com/wb2osz/direwolf).
+The frequencies required for low-speed data transmission are well within the sampling rate of the onboard sound card and the programming interface is relatively simple.
+* **USB Ports** - The USB ports can be used to interface with a radio using a TTY/Serial connection to send data through a protocol like [DMR](https://www.dmrassociation.org/dmr-standards.html) or [DStar](https://www.icomamerica.com/lineup/amateur/D-STAR/)
+* **Low Power Consumption at Idle** - At idle, the raspberry pi uses very low power and adjustments for sample rate of sensors give the software a great deal of control over how

 ### Waveshare Sense HAT-C